 In the pictures below I sandwiched the cakes together with a chocolate ganache, and I even iced the cake in a thin layer of the chocolate ganache to keep the crumbs stuck down.
 Then I just decorated the whole cake with white chocolate ganache.
 Just make some extra chocolate ganache, if you like that idea.

 I have recipes for mud cakes here on What's Cooking Ella, use my recipe or your own favourite cake recipe.

 I have been told by a cake decorating store that ganache will keep for as long as your thick cream use by date.
 So when making something like this, buy thickened cream with a long use by date.

 So if your child loves Barbie, here is one for you to try.
 This is still one of my favourite cakes to make.

-I like to use three different cakes-white chocolate mud, chocolate mud and marble mud cakes, that way when you serve the cake you have three different cakes on offer
+I like to use three different cakes-white chocolate mud, chocolate mud, marble mud cakes or red velvet cake, that way when you serve the cake you have three different cakes on offer